My Child Won’t Get Ready For School

 Hi Annie, I hope you are having a great day!
 I have a question for you.
-I’d really appreciate your advice as my child won’t get ready for school.
-He’s 6 years old and I’m having a hard time getting him to get ready for school every morning.
+I’d really appreciate your advice, as my child won’t get ready for school.
+He’s 6 years old, and I’m having a hard time getting him to get ready for school every morning.
 He is very particular about his pants.
-The frustrating part is that after the struggle last school season with the same pant issues, we went shopping before school started and I let him try on his pants and tops for school and he picked them out.
+The frustrating part is that after the struggle last school season with the same pants issues, we went shopping before school started, and I let him try on his pants and tops for school, and he picked them out.
 Now he is saying his pants are too long, which are the same pants he picked out.
 He says he does not like school, which could be the underlying issue, but I don’t know how to solve this.
-We have tried picking out clothes the night before.
+We tried picking out clothes the night before.

-I made him a getting ready chart, stickers, etc. I have even threatened to take him to school in his pyjamas but to no avail.
+I made him a getting-ready chart, stickers, etc. I have even threatened to take him to school in his pajamas, but to no avail.
 It is very stressful, because he makes us all late in the morning.
 Any suggestions?
 Thanks Rosanna

 If this is about his unwillingness to go to school, then I would advise you to find out what’s at the bottom of his reluctance.
 Is he bullied?
 Is the teacher unkind?
-You may have to do some detective work to find out but I think it would be worth it.
-If it’s more about a control issue then what you’re doing is inadvertently making it worse.
+You may have to do some detective work to find out, but I think it would be worth it.
+If it’s more of a control issue, then what you’re doing is inadvertently making it worse.

-It’s important to look confident even if you don’t feel it
+My child won’t get ready for school: It’s important to look confident even if you don’t feel it.

 Ok, so what are the natural consequences?
-Here’s what I suggest you do.
-Call the teacher and have a chat (away from him).
-Suggest that he’s having a problem getting to school on time as he’s slow to put on his clothes.
-Suggest that next time you get this problem, you’ll simply let him drag it out naturally and take him to school when he finally gets his pants on.
-Ask her to notice, preferably in front of the class that he’s late and ask her to provide a natural consequence such as staying in after school.
-Ask her to make her displeasure noticeable.
-You want the consequence to come from her and for him to feel the embarrassment of letting her down.
-It’s the teacher and class that he has disrupted by being late and it’s from her that you want him to learn his first lesson, that being late irritates people.
-It’s one lesson of many that he’ll learn as he grows and each one is important.
+Here’s what I suggest you do: Call the teacher and have a chat (away from him).
+Suggest that he’s having a problem getting to school on time because he’s slow to put on his clothes.
+Suggest that next time you have this problem, you’ll simply let him drag it out naturally and take him to school when he finally gets his pants on.
+Ask the teacher to notice, preferably in front of the class, that he’s late, and ask them to provide a natural consequence, such as staying in after school.
+Ask them to make their displeasure noticeable.
+You want the consequence to come from them, and you want him to feel the embarrassment of letting the teacher down.
+It’s the teacher and class that he has disrupted by being late, and it’s from both the teacher and the class that you want him to learn his first lesson: that being late irritates people.
+It’s one of many lessons that he’ll learn as he grows, and each one is important.

 For more help with your parenting, please visit my parenting services page.